eBay/bayesian-belief-networks/README.txt

 Todo:

-- Change requirement for PMFs to use .value
+1) Change requirement for PMFs to use .value
-- Make the storage and retrieval of pre-generated samples from SQLite files transparent
+2) Make the storage and retrieval of pre-generated samples from SQLite files transparent
--	Rename VariableNode to DiscreteVariableNode
+3) Rename VariableNode to DiscreteVariableNode
-- Add GuassianVariableNode for continuous variables
+4) Add GuassianVariableNode for continuous variables
-- Deprecate "status" method in favour of q
+5) Deprecate "status" method in favour of q
+6) Neville to display whitespace in his editor so as to not insert it needlessly on empty lines.